mohdahsank001/Cyber-attack-analysis-using-Splunk-and-PCAP-Analyser/README.md

 # Cyber-attack-analysis using SPLUNK and PCAP Analyser
 In this project I have used SPLUNK to analyse the given PCAP dataset to detect Cyber attacks including other threats and provide possible solutions.
+Publication in Progress, Code will be uploaded after publication.